 - Flavorings – all flavorings used in e-juices are food-grade, which means that they are used in food preparation and that you probably eat them every single day.
 However, very little research has been done in this area and it’s difficult to determine whether those same flavorings are safe for long-term inhalation.

-For example, flavorings used for cinnamon, spearmint, mint, cherry, and almond are known irritants (according to Yale University researchers).
+For example, flavorings used for cinnamon, spearmint, mint, cherry, and almond are known irritants (according to this case study).
 That said, this has not been proven in studies involving vaping.
 At this point, there’s a possibility that these flavorings could cause mild irritation, but that’s not certain.
 If you have any concerns about flavorings, vaping pure base with nicotine is always an option.

 - Nicotine – it’s becoming more and more obvious that nicotine has gotten a bad rep due to its association with smoking.
 Numerous studies have confirmed that it’s about as dangerous as caffeine.
 Nicotine can be used safely in reasonable concentrations (up to 36 mg) and the only consequence (if any) will be mild stimulation.
 The worst case scenario is that you overdose on nicotine, which would cause nausea, dizziness, headaches, and other mild symptoms, which are easily solved by simply taking a vape break.
 It is possible to overdose on nicotine, but it is very rare to happen from vaping.
 If you suspect that you have overdosed then call 911 as you will need to be treated by a medical professional.